apache/drill/_docs/query-data/query-a-file-system/030-querying-plain-text-files.md

      ![new plugin]({{ site.baseurl }}/docs/img/ngram_plugin.png)
   5. Click **Create**.
      The Configuration screen appears.
-  6. Replace null with the following storage plugin definition, except on the location line, use the path to your `ngram` directory instead of the drilluser's path and give your workspace an arbitrary name, for example, ngram:
+  6. Replace null with the following storage plugin definition, except on the location line, use the *full* path to your `ngram` directory instead of the drilluser's path and give your workspace an arbitrary name, for example, ngram:

         {
           "type": "file",